jadersaunders/scrapingfromebay/README.md

 $ python3 ebay-dl.py 'ant traps'
 ```

-The key term 'ant trap' is interchangeable with any search item.
-I also downloaded files with the search items 'speaker' and 'goggles'.
-Note that the search item must be placed in quotations if there is a space between words.
+The key term 'ant trap' is interchangeable with any search term.
+I also downloaded files with the search terms 'speaker' and 'goggles'.
+Note that the search term must be placed in quotations if there is a space between words.
 The program is set to download 10 pages if no page count is specified, but if more/fewer pages of code are being downloaded, the command can be adjusted as follows (8 pages would be printed based on the code below):

 ```
 $ python3 ebay-dl.py 'ant traps' --num_pages=8